mvdan/interfacer/README.md

 This package relies on `go/types` for the heavy lifting: name resolution, constant folding and type inference.

-Once you know all the types, it inspects every declared function and sees if any of the arguments could be better typed.
+Once all the types are clear, it inspects every declared function and sees if any of the arguments could be better typed.
 It uses a string representation of functions and interfaces to find exact matches.